 Although once believed to be a viable solution for patients in pain, Heart Pillows can cost hospitals tremendously in the future due to complications that the pillows do not address.
 Here are a few facts about the use of the pillow:

-- It is unable to reduce sternal wound infections (DSWI), which results in high costs to hospitals.
+- Pillows cannot reduce sternal wound infections (DSWI), which results in high costs to hospitals.

-- It cannot splint the sternotomy, and it puts downward pressure on the wound.
+- Pillows cannot splint the sternotomy, and it puts downward pressure on the wound.

-- It cannot function as consistent support as it must be held in place by the patient when it’s needed.
+- Pillows do not function as consistent support as it must be held in place by the patient when it’s needed.

-- The pillow promotes a more sedentary recovery, which is precisely the opposite of what should be happening following heart surgery.
+- Using a pillow promotes a more sedentary recovery, which is precisely the opposite of what should be happening following heart surgery.

 - There are no evidence-based guidelines for post-surgical care using the pillow.

-- The pillow does not help reduce a patient’s pain level.
+- Pillows do not help reduce a patient’s pain level.

-- The pillow also does not help give patients the confidence needed to perform their respiratory exercises without fear of making their wound worse.
+- Using a pillow does not help give patients the confidence needed to perform their respiratory exercises without fear of making their wound worse.

 WHY PILLOWS AREN’T WORTH IT

 To sum up, there is simply no scientific evidence showing a heart pillow’s efficacy.
 One issue is that heart pillows cannot be accessed by patients at all times.
 Additionally, there are some questions about whether heart pillows are too unhygienic to be kept near wounds.
 Because pillows can be placed anywhere and are made of fabric, they can easily pick up germs.

 The claims made by Heart Pillow manufacturers would lead one to believe that they have tested and proved the pillow to be a viable sternal support, but that just isn’t the case.
 The Heart Pillow has slipped through the cracks of today’s evidence-based medicine.

 Heart Pillows serve as great mementos and may provide a little comfort for patients, but there is a more effective, clinically-proven alternative.